MightyPirates/OpenComputers/README.md

    OpenComputers generates floppy disks in dungeon chests that can contain data from a selection of 'loot' directories.
 For example, the IRC client and the Better Shell (besh) are two programs that can be found on such loot disks.
 If you'd like to contribute a program that can be found this way, please have a look at [the loot readme][loot], which explains how to add custom loot.
 Simply pull request your loot!
 4. **Core Scripts**
    If you would like to contribute scripts to the "core" Lua code (which basically defines 'OpenOS'), please have a look at the [code conventions][] for Lua to save us all some time.
 Bug fixes are always welcome.
 Additional programs and features should be kept small.
 Bigger programs (rule of thumb: larger than 3KiB) should go onto loot disks.
+5. **Drivers**
+   As of OC 1.4, mod interaction that was previously provided by OpenComponents it now fully integrated into OC itself.
+If you wish to contribute a drivers for blocks from other mods, cool!
+Have a look at the [integration][] package to get an idea of how to structure modules and read the readme in that package for more information (in particular on additional criteria to get your PR merged).

+####Pull requests
+The following are a few quick guidelines on pull requests.
+That is to say they are not necessarily *rules*, so there may be exceptions and all that.
+Just try to stick to those points as a baseline.
+- Make sure your code is formatted properly.
+- Make sure it builds and works.
+- Try to keep your changes as minimal as possible.
+In particular, no whitespace changes in existing files, please.
+- Feel free to code in Java, but don't be surprised if I convert it to Scala later on, if I feel it makes the code more concise ;-)
+- When adding mod dependencies, keep them *weak*, i.e. make sure OC still works without that mod.
+Also, prefer adding a gradle dependency over adding API class files to the repo.
+- Squash your commits!

+Also, and this should go without saying, your contributed code will also fall under OC's license, unless otherwise specified (in the super rare case of adding third-party stuff, add the according license information as a `LICENSE-???` file, please).

 ## Extending
 ### In your own mod